The meaning of compassion

 What is compassion?

-Okay, so this morning and also yesterday, I believe we- or the day before, we started speaking about compassion.
+This morning and also yesterday, or the day before, we started speaking about compassion.
 And in these verses, and in other times of mentioning compassion, also, often people in the Mahayana text will say compassion, but they’re actually referring to great compassion.
 And we’ll get into the meaning of great compassion a little bit later.
 So you can think that even when it says compassion here.
 So compassion is something we all see as something good, but we don’t understand it very well.
 And very often, people are afraid to be compassionate, because they’re afraid they’re going to be overwhelmed by seeing the misery of other people.
 So they back away from compassion out of fear.
 Yeah?
 And so we have to understand what compassion is.

-Three kinds of dukka
+Three kinds of dukkha

 Great compassion is the root of all goodness

-Okay, so the Srāvakas and the solitary realizers, you know, they can gain their arhatship, their liberation.
-The Pali tradition says seven lives at maximum.
-The Sanskrit tradition says three lives.
-Okay?
-And the solitary realizers amass a lot of merit- that we talk about the collections of merit and wisdom.
-They amass a lot of merit and a lot of wisdom, but it’s not the collections of merit and wisdom, because to be the collections of these two, it has to be supported by bodhicitta and they don’t have the bodhicitta.
-So it’s called- so what they have is called secondary collections of merit and wisdom, not the fully qualified ones that bodhisattvas develop.
-Okay.
-So, when it says, so we just talked about Srāvakas and solitary realizers are born from the excellent buddhas.
-Then the next line is the excellent sages, the buddhas, are born from bodhisattvas and you go- huh?
+So we just talked about [how] Srāvakas and solitary realizers are born from the excellent buddhas.
+Then the next line is the excellent sages, the buddhas, are born from bodhisattvas and you go, huh?
 Okay, I understand how Srāvakas, hearers, and solitary realizers are born from hearing the teachings of the Buddha, but how is the Buddha born from a bodhisattva?
-Because the buddha has a higher, you know, is more highly realized than a bodhisattva.
+Because the buddha is more highly realized than a bodhisattva.
 So here the meaning of the word born or arise from is different.
-Okay?
-Because when we say that buddhas are born from bodhisattvas, it means that you have or you know, one bodhisattva here.
-Okay?
-So our bodhisattva named Pat, that’s a nice gender equal term, name anyway.
+Because when we say that buddhas are born from bodhisattvas, it means that you have one bodhisattva here.
+So our bodhisattva named Pat–that’s a nice gender equal term or name anyway.
 Our bodhisattva named Pat.
-Okay?
-So Pat can- when Pat practices and, you know, amasses the two collections, then Pat becomes a buddha.
-So that buddha arises from Pat in the sense that they’re both on the same mental continuum.
-Okay?
-So this mental continuum on the bodhisattva in one life was called Pat.
-Yeah?
-When that mindstream was completely purified, it became, you know, Pat became a buddha named, I don’t know.
-Yeah?
+When Pat practices and amasses the two collections, then Pat becomes a buddha.
+That buddha arises from Pat in the sense that they’re both on the same mental continuum.
+This mental continuum on the bodhisattva in one life was called Pat.
+When that mindstream was completely purified, it became, Pat became, a buddha named, I don’t know.
 Whatever you want to call that buddha.
-Okay?
 Buddhas have interesting names when you translate their names.
 Quite interesting.
-Okay, so maybe he is Buddha Pat on the Back to encourage you. (laughter) I don’t know.
-Yeah?
-Okay.
+Okay, so maybe he is Buddha Pat on the Back to encourage you. (laughter)

 Compassion for people we don’t like

 Enemies?
 People who threatened me, who I don’t like, who have harmed me?
 That is another story.
 Compassion for them?
 Are you kidding?
 After what they did to me and how much they hurt me?
 They deserve to be hit by a truck.
-You know, and then we have the possible- the very popular exclamation, which you hear all over the place, of go to hell.
-Yeah?
+And then we have the very popular exclamation, which you hear all over the place, of go to hell.
 How many times in your life have you heard people say go to hell?
 And they probably mean it.
-You know?
 They’re mad, and they wish suffering on somebody else.
 That’s a difficult mind to work with, isn’t it?
 Because we can’t have that kind of anger and hatred towards somebody and at the same time be compassionate towards them.
 Those two mental factors cannot exist in the mind at the same time.
 As long as we hold the grudge, as long as we’re even subtly, although we won’t say it out loud, but we’re still wishing that they go to hell or get hit by a truck or whatever.
 If that is still in our mind, then we can’t generate compassion for them.
 Without compassion for one sentient being, we can’t generate bodhicitta.
 Without bodhicitta, there’s no awakening.
-Okay?

 What pleasure do we get from holding a grudge?
-You know, people do things because there’s some pleasure at the bottom of it.
+People do things because there’s some pleasure at the bottom of it.
 What pleasure do you get from holding the grudge?
 Is it this feeling of power and control?
 I can sever the relationship.
 Well, congratulations.
 Does that really make you happy?
 Or my anger towards them will make them suffer and they’ll regret what they did to me.
 Oh, really?
 I just saw them at the beach with their kids.
 They’re having a good time.
 When we hold the grudge, who is suffering?
 Is our anger harming the person we’re mad at?
-Is that- is our anger making them realize that they made a terrible mistake and that they should definitely come crawling back to us on their hands and knees and beg for our forgiveness?
-Yeah.
+Is our anger making them realize that they made a terrible mistake and that they should definitely come crawling back to us on their hands and knees and beg for our forgiveness?

 Forgiveness and what it means